Commitment Gap via Correlation Gap: Combinatorial Selection with Costly Information

-\paragraph{Surrogate Costs.} Finally, we will require some statements and technical results from~\cite{CCHS24} that apply to MC-CICS instances.
-For ease of presentation, we will only provide the necessary definitions and theorems here; we defer the reader to Section 3.1 of~\cite{CCHS24} for the full details and intuition behind these claims.
-In the following, $p(t)$ denotes the probability that a random walk starting from the root state of a Markov chain ends up on the terminal state $t\in T$ and $\reachable(s)$ denotes the set of all terminal states that are reachable via a random walk that starts from $s\in \Omega$.
+Finally, we require some statements and technical results from~\cite{GJSS19} and~\cite{CCHS24} that apply to MC-CICS instances.
+For ease of presentation, we will only provide the necessary definitions and theorems here; we defer the reader to Section 3 of~\cite{GJSS19} and Section 3.1 of~\cite{CCHS24} for the full details and intuition behind these claims.
+In the following, $\trajset(\mc)$ denotes the set of all possible trajectories starting from the root state of a Markov chain $\mc$ and ending in a terminal state, $p(\traj)$ denotes the probability that a trajectory $\traj\in\trajset(\mc)$ gets realized and $t(\traj)$ denotes the terminal state at the end of trajectory $\traj$.

-We begin with the notion of surrogate values for a Markov chain $\mc$, which essentially amortize the action costs $c(a)$ to terminal states $t\in T$.
-In particular, when a policy accepts an alternative $i$ in terminal state $t_i\in T_i$, the difference of the actual value of the alternative in that state and the surrogate value of the state, namely $v(t_i)-w(t_i)$, goes towards the cost of the actions that the policy took in $\mc_i$ to arrive at $t_i$. \cite{CCHS24} define this amortization through a water-draining procedure so that a policy never overpays action costs.
-Furthermore, if it satisfies an additional ``promise of payment'' property defined below, then the surrogate values fully account for the action costs and provide an accurate expression for the policy's final expected utility.
+We begin with the notion of surrogate values for a Markov chain $\mc$, which essentially amortize the action costs $c(a)$ to trajectories $\traj\in \trajset(\mc)$.
+In particular, when a policy accepts an alternative $i$ resulting from a trajectory $\traj_i\in\trajset(\mc_i)$, the difference of the actual value of the alternative and the surrogate value of the trajectory, namely $v(t(\traj_i))-w(\traj_i)$, goes towards the cost of the actions that the policy took in $\mc_i$ to arrive at the terminal. \cite{CCHS24} define this amortization through a water-draining procedure so that a policy never overpays action costs in the special case of Markov chains that do not contain any directed cycles. \cite{GJSS19} provide a more general definition that applies to arbitrary Markov chains.
+Furthermore, if the policy satisfies an additional ``promise of payment'' property defined below, then the surrogate values fully account for the action costs and provide an accurate expression for the policy's final expected utility.